railwayapp/docs/src/docs/guides/laravel.md

 width={3118} height={1776} quality={100} />
 _My Majestic Monolith Laravel app_

-Please follow these steps:
+Please follow these steps to get started:

-1. Create three bash script files in the root directory of your Laravel app: `run-app.sh`, `run-worker.sh`, and `run-cron.sh`.
+1. Create three bash scripts in the root directory of your Laravel app: `run-app.sh`, `run-worker.sh`, and `run-cron.sh`.

+    These scripts will contain the commands needed to deploy and run the app, worker, and cron services for your Laravel app on Railway.

     After creating the files, make them executable by running `chmod +x` on each file in the terminal.
 This will allow your scripts to run properly when executed.
     - Add the content below to the `run-app.sh` file:

+        **Note:** You can add any additional commands to the script that you want to run each time your App service is redeployed.
         ```bash
         #!/bin/bash
         # Make sure this file has executable permissions, run `chmod +x run-app.sh`